Deafness in Nicaragua: Mayflower Medical Outreach

 Mayflower Medical Outreach is an organization based in Oklahoma City, Oklahoma and their mission is to "improve the lives of hearing-impaired Nicaraguans" and improve ENT (ear, nose, and throat) medicine, the field of audiology, and deaf education.
 Their audiology program involves providing audiological tests to diagnose hearing loss, and providing hearing aid fittings and batteries for the hearing aids.
 Their Otolaryngology program is where ENT doctors and nurses from Mayflower Medical Outreach go to Nicaragua to perform cochlear implant surgeries for children.
 For deaf education, the organization opened up a school in a rural area of Nicaragua and education is provided in NSL.
-They have another program called the International Humanitarian Hearing Aid Purchasing Program where they provide aids to humanitarian and not for profit organizations.
+They have another program called the International Humanitarian Hearing Aid Purchasing Program where they provide aids to humanitarian and not-for-profit organizations.
 The hearing aids aren't allowed to be sold for profit.
 It is unknown if anyone of their directors of operations are deaf or hard of hearing.
 Funding for the school comes in various ways including sponsors and funds from a bakery they own in Nicaragua.

 Bainbridge-Ometepe Sister Islands Association

 This association started in 2009 and is based in Bainbridge Island, Washington.
-The organizations has programs for deaf, blind, and special needs children.
+The organization has programs for deaf, blind, and special needs children.
 The organization helps deaf students attend Escuela Hogar para Niños Discapacitado (Boarding School for Handicapped Children) in Ciudad Darío, Nicaragua, by sponsoring them.
 It is unknown if any of the officers, directors, or board members are deaf or hard of hearing.

 Tío Antonio Social Center

 The Tío Antonio Social Center was founded in 2007 by Antonio Prieto Buñuel, and is legally registered in Spain as a non-governmental organization.
-It's mission is to create employment opportunities for people with disabilities.
+Its mission is to create employment opportunities for people with disabilities.
 The organization founded a café in Nicaragua called Café de las Sonrisas which is managed completely by deaf people.
 The organization also offers free sign language classes and are taught by specialized educators.